nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 export class ConfigModule extends ConfigurableModuleClass {}
 ```

-Extending the `ConfigurableModuleClass` means that `ConfigModule` provides now not only the `register` method (as previously with the custom implementation), but also the `registerAsync` method that lets consumers asynchronously configure that module, for example, by supplying async factories:
+Extending the `ConfigurableModuleClass` means that `ConfigModule` provides now not only the `register` method (as previously with the custom implementation), but also the `registerAsync` method which allows consumers asynchronously configure that module, for example, by supplying async factories:

 ```typescript
 @Module({